Skip to content

 conda clean -t

-When using Anaconda/3-5.0.0.1, use just the environment name in the 'Optional Environment to be activated' field which in this example will be jupyterlab
+When using Anaconda3/2022.10, use just the environment name in the 'Optional Environment to be activated' field which in this example will be jupyterlab

-NOTE: When using Anaconda3/2020.07 to create a virtualenv, the installation will add lines to your ~/.bashrc file that you should delete since these lines which automatically load your virtualenv which will interfere with other jobs and modules.
+NOTE: When using Anaconda to create a virtualenv, it will add lines to your ~/.bashrc file that you should delete since these lines which automatically load your virtualenv which will interfere with other jobs and modules.

 Python